Mowafak-Bahri/Docker-Web-Server-Terrafor/README.md

 - **AWS CLI** configured or environment variables set for AWS credentials.
 (Terraform will use these to authenticate.)
 - **Terraform** installed on your system.
 - An S3 bucket (in `ca-central-1`) for storing the Terraform state (and an optional DynamoDB table for state locking, recommended but not required for this demo).
+- An **ACM certificate** in `ca-central-1` that covers the domain you plan to use for HTTPS (or a temporary wildcard certificate).
+You will supply its ARN to Terraform.
 - (Optional) **Docker** installed locally if you want to build/test the Docker image manually, but not required for deployment since the EC2 instance will build and run the image.

 ## Local Setup